lightstep/opentelemetry-prometheus-sidecar/docs/operations.md

 ```

 If the sidecar's processed samples are notably lower, Prometheus may be producing
-more data than the sidecar can process and/or write to Stackdriver.
+more data than the sidecar can process and/or write to OpenTelemetry.
-Check the sidecar for logs that indicate rate limiting by the Stackdriver API.
+Check the sidecar for logs that indicate rate limiting by the OpenTelemetry API.
 You can further verify backpressure with the following query:

 ```